AaronPandian/iss-tracker-service/README.md

 The ISS tracking data this app requests can be found on the NASA website [[1]](#citations).
 This ephemeris dataset, compiled by the NASA Johnson Space Center, contains a header section and a primary data section.
 The header contains the ISS mass in kg, drag area in m<sup>2</sup>, and drag coefficient used in generating the subsequent data.
 The primary data section contains information from the last 15-day interval.
 The timesteps vary from 4 minutes to 2 seconds and timestep notes state vectors detailing the time in UTC ISO date format; position X, Y, and Z in km; and velocity X, Y, and Z in km/s.

 ### Build and Deploy
-<p> First ensure the environment you are using has Docker installed. <p>
+First ensure the environment you are using has Docker installed.
 #### How to Build the Container
 Clone the GitHub repository to your machine, then log in to docker from your machine.
 Implement "docker build" to construct an image of the container using the path of the Dockerfile from the source code.
 It will look something like `docker build -t <dockerhubusername>/<code>:<version> .` to build the Dockerfile.
 The `<dockerhubusername>` above represents the image and tag name on a local machine.
 The `<code>` represents the filename, for example "iss_tracker.py".
 Subsequently, use `docker tag` to set a tag for the image.
 Next run `docker images` to ensure the instance was created successfully with the corresponding tag.
 #### How to Deploy Containerized Code as a Flask App
 Now using the following command, we can run the main script iss_tracker.py as `docker run --name "iss-tracker-app" -d -p 5000:5000 <dockerhubusername>/<code>:<version>` and obtain an image instance.
 To run the unit test, use the same `docker run <dockerhubusername>/<code>:<version>` command replacing the code file with "test_iss_tracker.py" to test the main script functions.

 ### Service Functionality